14phin/alx-system_engineering-devops/0x01-shell_permissions/README.md

-gives all the permission to other users but no permission for the owner and the group owner for the file hello
+a script that changes the owner and group owner of -hello to vincent and staff respectively